dKurbi/pokemon_in_next_js/README.md

 ## How It Works

-1. The **Home Page** fetches a list of Pokémon from the API using server-side methods.
+1. The **Home Page** fetches a list of Pokemon from the API using server-side methods.
-2. When the user clicks on a Pokémon, detailed information is also fetched on the server and rendered.
+2. When the user clicks on a Pokemon, detailed information is also fetched on the server and rendered.
 3. The client only receives the final rendered HTML, which does not expose any of the internal API logic.
 4. The app uses **Next.js** for rendering, allowing for fast load times and an optimized user experience.